Paramillo

 Major Trails And Attractions

 The park's extreme remoteness and security challenges limit organized tourism.
 River corridors provide potential access routes for adventurous visitors.
-The páramo at Cerro Paramillo offers expansive views.
+The páramo at the highest elevations offers expansive views.
 Cloud forests harbor exceptional biodiversity for those who can reach them.
 Any visit requires extensive planning and security verification.

 Visitor Facilities And Travel

-Access is extremely limited due to security conditions and remoteness.
-The nearest towns are in Antioquia and Córdoba departments.
+Access is extremely limited due to security conditions and remoteness; the park is currently closed to visitors.
+[1] The nearest towns are in Antioquia and Córdoba departments, with Tierralta in Córdoba serving as the main gateway area.
 No formal visitor facilities exist.
 All travel requires coordination with park authorities and verification of current security conditions.
-The park is effectively inaccessible to most tourists.

 Conservation And Sustainability

 Armed conflict and illegal economies including coca cultivation and gold mining represent the most severe threats.
 Deforestation for cattle ranching encroaches from multiple directions.
-The park's critical watershed functions make its conservation essential for downstream communities.
-Climate change threatens the páramo water-producing capacity.
+The park's critical watershed functions—supplying approximately 75% of the Sinú River's flow—make its conservation essential for downstream communities.
+[1] Climate change threatens the páramo water-producing capacity.
 Strengthening institutional presence and community partnerships are priority management strategies.